rfwlab/rfw/docs/articles/guide/plugins.md

 }
 ```

-Plugins are ideal for analytics, custom elements or build-time
-transformations.
-During `Install` plugins can register hooks on
-`*core.App` such as `RegisterRouter`, `RegisterStore`, `RegisterTemplate`
-or `RegisterLifecycle` to extend the framework at runtime.
+## Use cases
+Plugins excel at tasks such as analytics integration, asset processing, internationalization or feature flagging.
+By choosing which hooks to implement, a plugin can focus on build-time concerns, runtime behaviour or both.

 @include:ExampleFrame:{code:"/examples/plugins/plugins_component.go", uri:"/examples/plugins"}